🧘 Curs nou de Abheda Yoga

 Padmasambhava hid these writings to prevent the destruction of secret teachings, avoiding the perversion or modification of this by those who would not be able to understand it.
 He also impregnated each scripture with spiritual blessings, which pours through grace upon the one who discovers and reads it.

 Sakya Lama or Sakya Devi is the first Nepalese consort of the Pema Guru.
 He found it at Sankhu in the northeastern part of the Kathmandu Valley, on his way to Tibet.
-A queen from that region had died at the birth of her daughter and her body was taken to the cremation ground with her newborn daughter.
+A queen from that region had died at the birth of her daughter and her body was taken to the cremation ground along with her newborn daughter.

 The yoga techniques that Sakya Lama exposed to Tsogyel are:

-~the process of making ‘burning and dripping’,
+~the realization process of ‘burning and dripping’,

-~Yoga of conscious sleep.
+~yoga of conscious sleep.

 Kalasiddhi is also born in Nepal.